Article

 Frequently Asked Questions (FAQs)

-1. What are the new I-9 penalties for 2025?
+1. What are the I-9 penalties for 2025?

-2. Why have I-9 fines increased?
+2. Why have I-9 fines increased this year?

 3. What triggers an ICE audit or inspection?

-• Regular internal I-9 audits
+● Conducting internal I-9 audits regularly

-7. Is E-Verify participation mandatory?
+7. Is E-Verify required to avoid penalties?